Example - 07 ChemApp Projects

 Brief Project Description

 • The model consists of an electric furnace for a Nickel laterite smelter.
-This is simulated using a Gibbs Free Energy Minimization (GFEM) reactor.
+This is simulated using a Gibbs Free Energy Minimisation (GFEM) reactor.

 • The feed to the furnace is a typical partially reduced calcine, similar to that produced by a reduction kiln as shown in Nickel Laterite Smelter